 In May 2018, 24 public librarians from 12 public libraries completed training in internet searching, e-resources and new service development ( Modules 2 and 3).

-Training in communications and advocacy, and ‘Social Learning Circles for Online Learners’ (Modules 4 & 5) has been scheduled for October 2018.
+In October 2014.
+24 public librarians from 12 public libraries completed training in communications and advocacy, and ‘Social Learning Circles for Online Learners’ (Modules 4 & 5).

 What’s next for EIFL’s capacity building initiative in Zambia